Graphs isomorphisms under edge-replacements and the family of amoebas: Basic problems about amoebas

 \section{Basic problems about amoebas}

 In this section, we discuss some problems that arise naturally from the concepts of global and local amoebas and the theory developed in this paper.

-One of our main interests is to find more families of local and/or global amoebas as well as to develop more methods to construct them.
+One of our main interests is to find more families of local and global amoebas as well as to develop more methods to construct them.
 Observe that, besides the Fibonacci-amoeba trees given in Section \ref{sec:Fibo-trees}, all constructions of global amoebas provided in Section \ref{sec:constr} yield disconnected graphs.
-Thus, it would be nice to find other constructions that give rise to connected global amoebas.
+In \cite{CHM_rec}, a way of recursively constructing global amoebas is developed, and it is also shown how it can be used to construct the Fibonacci-amoeba trees.
+This method is interesting but it yields graphs that have many cut vertices.
+So it would be nice to find other constructions that give rise to global amoebas with higher connectivity.
 It would be also interesting to know if there are local or global amoebas with all possible edge numbers.

 \begin{problem}\mbox{} \begin{enumerate} \item[(i)] Find other families of global and/or local amoebas.
 In particular, find other infinite families of connected global amoebas. \item[(ii)] Is there a global amoeba on $n$ vertices and $m$ edges for every $m$ with $0 \le m \le \lfloor \frac{n^2}{4} \rfloor$? \item[(iii)] Is there a local amoeba on $n$ vertices and $m$ edges for every $m$ with $0 \le m \le {n \choose 2}$? \end{enumerate} \end{problem}